columbia/smt-mc/readme.txt

 Go to $XTERN_ROOT and follow the readme.txt.
 You may need to (easily) install some dependent libraries using "apt-get install ..." while building xtern and its benchmarks.

 4. How to build dbug.
+Please read the $SMT_MC_ROOT/mc-tools/readme.txt for more details.
 Go to $SMT_MC_ROOT/mc-tools and run "./mk-dbug".
 > cd $SMT_MC_ROOT/mc-tools
 > ./mk-dbug